Log in to Gingerbread

 Mediation

-Mediation works best when you both want to find a solution, but are struggling to agree because you have very different views.
-It’s often cheaper and quicker than negotiating through a solicitor or going to court.
-But it’s not usually suitable if you’ve experienced domestic, emotional or financial abuse.
+Mediation is most effective when both parents want to find a solution but struggle to agree due to differing views.
+It is often quicker and more affordable than negotiating through a solicitor or going to court.
+However, it may not be suitable if there has been domestic, emotional, or financial abuse.

-A mediator will not give you legal advice, but they’ll tell you if they think you need it.
-They should also be able to give you information about local family solicitors and how to choose one.
+While a mediator won’t provide legal advice, they will let you know if they think you need it.
+They can also offer information about local family solicitors and guide you on how to choose one.

 Is it legally binding?

-If you reach an agreement, the mediator will write what’s called a memorandum of understanding for you.
-This isn’t legally binding.
-But if you have an agreement about money or property that you want to be binding, you can ask a court to turn it into a consent order.
-The court will make sure the agreement is fair before they do this.
+If you reach an agreement, the mediator will create a document called a memorandum of understanding.
+While this isn’t legally binding, if you have an agreement about money or property that you want to make binding, you can ask the court to turn it into a consent order.
+The court will review the agreement to ensure it’s fair before making it official.

 Practicalities

-Mediation usually happens in person.
-But if one of you lives abroad or is physically unable to get to a mediation session, it is possible to do this online.
-Most people need between 3 and 5 sessions to sort things out, but this does of course vary.
+Mediation typically takes place in person, but if one parent lives abroad or is unable to attend due to physical limitations, online mediation is an option.
+Most people need between 3 to 5 sessions to resolve issues, although this can vary.

-The cost varies, too.
-Always check this and agree how you’ll pay before you start.
-If you’re on a low income, you might be able to get free mediation sessions and legal advice through legal aid.
-You might also be able to get £500 to pay for mediation through the Family Mediation Voucher Scheme.
+Costs also vary, so it’s important to check the fees and agree on payment arrangements before starting.
+If you’re on a low income, you may be eligible for free mediation sessions and legal advice through legal aid.
+You might also qualify for £500 to help cover mediation costs through the Family Mediation Voucher Scheme.

-You can find a nearby mediator through the Family Mediation Council.
+You can find a local mediator through the Family Mediation Council.

 Suzie’s story